Community-Based Learning Fundamentals

 - To train faculty and staff in best practices of reflection, community partnerships, and civic learning outcomes.

 - To learn about how the Center for Public Impact can support community-based learning.

 - To share examples of BGSU community-based learning courses and programs.

 - To share resources for the effective design and implementation of community-based resources including sample syllabi, community partnership agreements, reflection models, civic learning outcomes, and professional development opportunities.

-Please indicate if you need special services, assistance, or appropriate modifications to participate in this event by contacting Accessibility Services by email at firstname.lastname@example.org or by phone at 419-372-8495.
+To our guests with disabilities, please indicate if you need special services, assistance or appropriate modifications to fully participate in this event by contacting Accessibility Services, firstname.lastname@example.org, 419-372-8495.
 Please notify us prior to the event.